disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/M04/p4p36.png)

    >**Note**: Wait until the Installation is complete, it may take around 20 - 25 mins.
 Then only you can see the App in Next task.
+Click **refresh** and check.

 1. Do not navigate away from this page.